310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Hinata %}
 But you’re a friend I’m close to!
-You don’t really poke your nose in or try to ask about what’s going on with us…
+You don’t really poke your nose in or try to ask about what’s going on with us, either…

-So I feel relaxed, since I prefer people not butting in on that kind of stuff.
+So I feel relaxed, since I prefer people not butting in on that kinda stuff.

-Y'know, like when people act as if they actually get me and Yuta-kun, but talk about us in typical terms, saying stuff like “I’m so sorry for you,” or “You should try doing this.”
+Y’know like, when people act as if they actually get me and Yuuta-kun, but talk about us in typical terms, saying stuff like “I’m so sorry for you,” or “You should try doing this.”

 When in reality, I never wanted any of their help.
 He and I are different from what’s normal, after all.

-We were always two halves of one whole from the time we were in in our mom’s belly.
+We were always two halves of one whole from the very moment we were in in our mom’s belly.
 There’s no way people who aren’t like us could understand something like that.

 I think you’d get what I mean, though.
 {% endbubble %}